So what is baby-led weaning?

 At this stage, you can offer baby a BLW snack before their usual feeding time, then for bedtime, stick with breastmilk or formula as part of their bedtime routine.

-At stage 3 of baby-led weaning, baby will probably be between 9-12 months, eating more family meals (adapted to suit baby).
+At stage 3, your baby will probably be between 9-12 months, eating more family meals (adapted to suit them).

-Here, you can start to swap out some of their normal feeding times for BLW foods.
+Here, you can start to swap out some of their normal feeding times for BLW foods as baby should be eating three times a day at this point.

 The final stage of baby-led weaning can be from 12 months onwards, so baby could be a pro at eating BLW foods – no more breastmilk or formula needed!